EOM-fpCCSD: An Accurate Alternative to EOM-CCSD for Doubly Excited and Charge-Transfer States: Conclusions

 In this work, we introduced and benchmarked a new EOM-CC method based on a pCCD reference: the frozen-pair EOM-CCSD (EOM-fpCCSD) model.
 We have shown that EOM-fpCCSD reliably describes low-lying singlet–singlet vertical excitation energies across a wide range of molecular systems and excitation characters.
 For CT states from the QUEST database, EOM-fpCCSD yields excitation energies closest to those obtained with standard EOM-CCSD, outperforming EOM-ptCCSD when using pCCD natural orbitals.
 The choice of orbital basis has only a minor effect on the computed excitation energies (differences between EOM-CCSD(HF) and EOM-CCSD(pCCD) are typically below 0.01 eV), while enabling analysis of the directed CT character.
 The strength of the directed CT, quantified by dCT and dCT[\%], is found to be very similar across all three methods.
 Most importantly, the DAISpY-based domain-based CT analysis allows us to quantify the domain-based charge flow for each excited state, facilitating a unique classification of CT states.

 The true advantage of EOM-fpCCSD becomes evident for states with significant doubly excited character.
 While EOM-ptCCSD largely inherits the well-known limitations of EOM-CCSD for these challenging excitations, EOM-fpCCSD substantially improves both the accuracy and the stability of the calculations.
 In most cases, the errors relative to the theoretical best estimates are reduced from several eVs (EOM-CCSD and EOM-ptCCSD) to 0.2–0.5 eV.
 Moreover, EOM-fpCCSD converges for several doubly excited states that cannot be described by the standard EOM-CCSD or EOM-ptCCSD approaches.
 Additionally, EOM-fpCCSD slightly outperforms its linearized EOM-fpLCCSD variant.
 Thus, decoupling the seniority-zero from other seniority sectors helps to improve the description of challenging excited states.
-Nevertheless, EOM-fpCCSD still struggles with states that exhibit strong multi-reference character, indicating that further development is required for a fully satisfactory description of highly correlated excited states.
+Nevertheless, EOM-fpCCSD still struggles with states that exhibit strong multi-reference character, indicating that further development is required for a fully satisfactory description of highly correlated excited states. {Finally, to further assess the potential of the proposed EOM-fpCCSD workflow, we need to investigate cases beyond the Franck-Condon region.
+Possible examples include monitoring the transition from locally-excited to charge-transfer states during the rotation or twist of the dimethylamino group in dimethylaminobenzonitrile,\mbox{~\cite{dimethyl-amino-benzonitrile-twist-jacs-2004, reference-ict-jctc-2021}} that is, going from (\textbf{3p}) to (\textbf{3t}), or the evolution of doubly-excited states along potential energy surfaces (such as the automerization of cyclobutadiene).\mbox{~\cite{cyclobutadiene_automerization_ex_state_benchmark_loos_jpca_2022} }}

 In summary, the proposed EOM-fpCCSD model offers a computationally efficient ($\mathcal{O}(N^6)$) alternative to conventional EOM-CCSD.
 It matches the accuracy of EOM-CCSD for singly excited states while providing a significant improvement for single-reference-dominated doubly excited states.
 These results highlight the promising potential of pCCD-based EOM methods for reliably describing complex electronic excitations, including those encountered in organic electronic materials.